techtolentino/digital-card/about.md

 It used to hurt - carrying my son in my arms and looking into his eyes and thinking to myself:

-_"I have no idea how I'm going to do this, but I promise you, we're going to give you the best life you could possibly have."_
+<p class="text--quote">"I have no idea how I'm going to do this, but I promise you, we're going to give you the best life you could possibly have."</p>

 The guilt and fear of not being a 'suitable father' led me back to school (while still working full-time).
 Somehow I was able to accelerate through another undergrad program and receive a Bachelor's of Science in Information Technology in a couple of years.
 But even then, I didn't know where I would find a decent enough job, espcially since San Diego isn't known for being too much of a tech city.